gromacs/gromacs/docs/dev-manual/jenkins.rst

 :doc:`releng/jenkins-howto` has information on how to do common things with Jenkins builds.

-..
-TODO: Add a link to a wiki page about general Jenkins documentation, once there is more of that.
+.. todo:: Add a link to a wiki page about general Jenkins documentation, once there is more of that.

 Pre-submit verification